OMX

 Implementation agent that writes code, runs tests, and commits changes from a concrete plan.

-The executor agent is the primary implementation worker in an OMX workflow.
-It takes a concrete, file-level plan and carries it to a verified, committed result — writing code, running diagnostics, fixing failures, and marking tasks complete.
-It keeps going until the task is fully resolved rather than stopping at partial progress.
+The executor agent is the workhorse of an OMX workflow.
+Hand it a concrete, file-level plan and it sees the whole thing through to a verified result: writing the code, running diagnostics, fixing what breaks, and closing out tasks as they land.
+Partial progress doesn't count.
+It keeps going until the task is genuinely resolved.

 When invoked